-8. Observation Preferences
+5.2.12 Observation Preferences

-Observers with science goals that could be enhanced by having observations carried out in particular time windows, roll ranges, phase ranges, or monitoring intervals, are permitted to request these as preferences rather than hard constraints.
+Observers with science goals that could be enhanced by having observations carried out in particular time windows, roll ranges, phase ranges, or monitoring intervals, are permitted to request these as preferences rather than requiring hard constraints.
 Preferences are not counted against the limited amount of constrained time, but can only be requested by formal specification on RPS forms, not through requests after a proposal is accepted.
 Preferences are met on a best-effort basis.
 Specifically, when the Chandra long-term schedule is generated, attempts will be made to meet all preferences that do not conflict with approved constrained observations and do not violate spacecraft constraints or guidelines.
-(Preferences which request observations that force targets to be observed at unfavorable pitch angles will not be met.
-Proposers should use the ObsVis tool, available on the CXC website, to confirm that a constraint (or monitoring sequence) which they are considering does not require observations at pitch angles and with durations that are not feasible (as described in section 2.3).)
-Once placed in LTS, attempts will be made to preserve the preferences, but this is not guaranteed; changes required to meet TOOs or to balance spacecraft considerations may result in changes to the observing plan leaving preferences unmet.
+(Preferences that request observations that force targets to be observed at unfavorable pitch angles will not be met.
+Proposers should use the ObsVis tool, available on the CXC website, to confirm that a constraint (or monitoring sequence) which they are considering does not require observations at pitch angles and with durations that are not feasible (as described in Section 2.3).
+Once placed in the LTS, attempts will be made to accomplish the preferences, but this is not guaranteed; changes required to meet TOOs or to balance spacecraft considerations may result in changes to the observing plan leaving preferences unmet.

-5.2.2 Proposal Formats
+5.2.13 Proposal Formats and Page Limits

 All proposal text must be in English.
-Because of the large number of proposals anticipated in response to this CfP, there will be strict page limits as shown in Table 5.1.
+Because of the large number of proposals anticipated in response to this CfP, there will be strict page limits as shown in Table 5.2.
 Excess pages will be removed from proposals before the peer review.
 Proposals that violate the font or margin regulations will be rejected.

-The section including the scientific justification and technical feasibility is limited to six pages for observing proposals that are classified as Large or Very Large Projects (designated as such by the PI and requesting at least 300 ksec or at least 1 Msec, respectively) or as Joint Projects (CXO/HST, CXO/NOAO, CXO/XMM, CXO/NRAO and CXO/RXTE), and to four pages in all other cases including proposals for TOO, Archival Research, and Theoretical/Modeling Research.
+All information required to complete and understand the proposal must be included within the proposal page limits.
+Reference to published papers or web-based material may be used for supporting material only.
+The section including the scientific justification and technical feasibility is limited to six pages for observing proposals that are classified as Large or Very Large Projects (designated as such by the PI and requesting at least 300 ksec or at least 1 Msec, respectively) or as Joint Projects (CXO/HST, CXO/NOAO, CXO/XMM, CXO/NRAO and CXO/RXTE), and to four pages in all other cases including proposals for a TOO, Archival Research, and Theoretical/Modeling Research.
 For purposes of judging the length of the electronic proposal, the following guidelines apply: